darc-reading/dare-da-demos/README.md

 # Demonstrators for DARE data assimiliation course
 This repository contains Python code with a set of demonstrations of data assimilation techniques.
-This code accompanies the DARE data assimilation online course (TODO: insert link to this here).
+This code accompanies the DARE data assimilation online course (https://discoverda.org/).

 ## Interactive demonstrators
 Note that demonstrators may take a few minutes to load when first used.